LeandroSQ/android-easy-bluetooth/README.md

 [Here](https://jitpack.io/#LeandroSQ/android-easy-bluetooth)

 ## Usage
 This library is splitted in two main parts, the BluetoothScanner and BluetoothConnection.
+You can check this example [App](https://github.com/LeandroSQ/android-easy-bluetooth/tree/master/app/src/main)

 ### BluetoothScanner
 This class scans for near Bluetooth devices, handles Bluetooth permissions and enabling.
 ```java